-Our wholly-owned subsidiary, JetBlue Technology Ventures, LLC ("JTV"), has equity investments in emerging companies which do not have readily determinable fair values.
-In accordance with Topic 321, Investments - Equity Securities of the Codification, we account for these investments using a measurement alternative which allows entities to measure these investments at cost, less any impairment, adjusted for changes from observable price changes in orderly transactions for identifiable or similar investments, which is included within other assets on our consolidated balance sheet, was \$72 million and \$40 million as of December 31, 2021 and December 31, 2020, respectively.
+Our wholly-owned subsidiary, JBV, has equity investments in emerging companies which do not have readily determinable fair values.
+In accordance with Topic 321, Investments - Equity Securities of the Codification, we account for these investments using a measurement alternative which allows entities to measure these investments at cost, less any impairment, adjusted for changes from observable price changes in orderly transactions for identifiable or similar investments of the same issuer.
+The carrying amount of these investments, which is included within other assets on our consolidated balance sheet, was \$83 million and \$72 million as of December 31, 2022 and 2021 respectively.
+We recognized an impairment loss of \$2 million in (Loss) gain on equity investments, net on the consolidated statement of operations for the year ended December 31, 2022, a gain of \$37 million during the same period ending December 31, 2021, and an impairment loss of \$2 million during the same period ending December 31, 2020.